 A gastroenterologist is a physician who specializes in the diagnosis and treatment of disorders of the gastrointestinal tract, including the esophagus, stomach, small and large intestines, pancreas, liver gallbladder and billary system.
 A gastroenterologist must first complete an internship and a 2 to 3-year internal medicine residency and is then eligible for additional specialized training in Gastroenterology.
 This fellowship is generally 2 to 3 years long, so by the time gastroenterologists have completed training, they have had 5 to 6 years of additional specialized education following medical school.

-The procedure itself typically lasts between 15 and 30 minutes.
-When complete, your nurse will take you into a recovery area, where the sedation quickly wears off.
+A colonoscopy typically lasts between 15 and 30 minutes.
+When complete, a nurse will take the patient into a recovery area, where the sedation quickly wears off.

 A colon polyp is a small clump of cells that forms on the colon lining.
 Colon polyps can be raised or flat.
 Anyone can develop colon polyps.
 Many middle-aged and older adults have one or more colon polyps, though you’re at a higher risk if you are 50 or older, are overweight or a smoker, eat a high-fat, low-fiber diet, or have a personal or family history of polyps or colon cancer.
 It’s important to remember that the great majority of colon polyps are harmless, but some can become cancerous over time.
 Screening is especially important because most polyps don’t cause symptoms.
 In most cases, the doctor removes colon polyps during flexible sigmoidoscopy or colonoscopy, and then tests them for cancer.

 We recommend you wear comfortable, loose clothing.
 Please leave all belts, jewelry and valuables at home.